samsuh/graphite/README.md

 It is possible to run Graphite locally and access Graphite Pro features.
 There are two options:

 1. Update the code in the `src/index.js`.
 Set the `axios.defaults.baseURL` to `process.env.REACT_APP_API_URL_SOCKET` (https://socket.graphitedocs.com)
 2. Clone and run the `graphite-server`.
-This server handles websockets and Graphire Pro requires.
+This server handles websockets and Graphite Pro requires.
 It is available at [https://github.com/graphite-docs/graphite-server](https://github.com/graphite-docs/graphite-server).

 # Technical Architecture
 There is a lot that goes into making Graphite work well while hiding the complexities of encryption behind the scenes.
 But at the same time, it's important to understand how that complexity works so that people can audit and adopt similar approaches elsewhere.